Current embarkment: forty kilometers west of Dijon, northeast of le Parc naturel régional du Morvan.

 Moving on, later we end up in Vieux-Château.
 We descend from a hay meadow, towards old tree tops sticking out.
 Something’s different about this place.
 We reach a creek meandering through a lush forest.
 Stones help us hop over the water.
 Meters from the water we dissappear under the thick tree canopy.

 From the darkness the creek gives the brightest light.
 Roots form stairs and natural benches.
-They welcome us at the bottom of the sole granite crag in 100 kms of distance (more places with granite are closeby nonetheless, with each of them containing their own rare minerals, according to several reports).
-The six routes we climb all follow a natural line, one welcome smashing contrast to the former crag.
+They welcome us at the bottom of one of the only 3 granite crags in 100 kms of distance (more places with granite are closeby nonetheless, with each of them containing their own rare minerals, according to several reports).
+The six routes we climb all follow a natural line.
 I remember 6a Quinou.

 We could drive on to the west now, to Le Saussois, where sport climbing in France has developed from..
 Buoux of the north..
 But the mission calls.